 \textbf{Analysis}.
 At this stage, the goal is to determine whether the vehicle is stuck and, if so, identify the cause.
 The analysis process follows two possible branches: with or without passenger guidance.
-In the absence of passenger guidance (S2.2-2.5), StuckSolver first checks the destination flag to determine whether it has stopped enroute to its destination.
+When passenger guidance is available (S2.1), StuckSolver interprets the passenger’s intent based on observations and formulates a behavior plan to assist the immobilized vehicle in resuming movement.
+In the absence of passenger guidance (S2.2-2.5), StuckSolver first checks the destination flag to determine whether it has stopped en route to its destination.
 If the vehicle is still in motion, StuckSolver outputs None, allowing autonomous operation to continue without intervention.
-However, if the vehicle has not yet reached its destination and its speed remains below the minimum threshold $v_{min}$ (set to 4.5km/h in this study) for longer than $\delta t$ (set to 1 second in this study), it is flagged as potentially immobilized, triggering further analysis.
+However, if the vehicle has not yet reached its destination and its speed remains below the minimum threshold $v_{min}$ (set to 5km/h in this study) for longer than the stationary duration $\triangle t$ (set to 1 second in this study), it is flagged as potentially immobilized, triggering further analysis.
 StuckSolver begins by assessing whether any traffic control elements are influencing the vehicle’s movement.
 It checks $TC$ to identify possible causes of immobilization.
 Also, StuckSolver evaluates, based on $TP$, whether the AV has stopped to yield to surrounding traffic participants, or to avoid a potential collision with obstacles.
 Finally, it provides the analysis results—indicating whether the vehicle is immobilized and the underlying cause—to the decision-making process.
-When passenger guidance is available (S2.1), StuckSolver interprets the passenger’s intent based on observations and formulates a behavior plan to assist the immobilized vehicle in resuming movement.

 \textbf{Decision-making}.
 If a passenger-suggested behavior plan is available (S3.1), StuckSolver evaluates whether route replanning is necessary to reach the destination.
 In the absence of passenger guidance (S3.2), StuckSolver assesses the ego state, map information, and available behavior options to generate a safe and traffic-compliant behavior plan.
 It also determines whether route replanning is required and identifies the appropriate starting point for the new route.
-Finally, the structured output of StuckSolver includes the behavior plan, the rationale behind the decision, a route replanning flag, and the designated route starting point (S3.3), as shown in Fig 2.
+Finally, the structured output of StuckSolver includes the behavior plan, the rationale behind the decision, a route replanning flag, and the designated route starting point (S3.3).